 When his father Hongwu died, he fought with his nephew Jianwen who was Hongwu's nominated successor (the son of Yongle's elder brother; Hongwu had 36 sons) for the Imperial throne.
 The civil war lasted four years, Yongle defeated Jianwen at Nanjing who then disappeared.
 His disappearance was a considerable cause of concern for Yongle who feared that he had fled to a neighboring kingdom from where he might launch a revolt.
 There are grounds to believe that Jianwen may have lived out the remainder of his life as a Buddhist monk (like his uncle).
 Yongle's reign began with the ruthless murder of the supporters of Jianwen and their families.

 Emperor Yongle was a strong ruler with a good grounding in military and Confucian education.
 He re-introduced eunuchs into the Imperial court system to run ministries and also an extensive secret police.
 He took strong central control of government, at times acting as Premier as well as Emperor.
-He assiduously read all the memorials sent to him by officials, and it is estimated that he had only a few seconds to read through them as he received so many.
+He assiduously read all the reports sent to him by officials, and it is estimated that he had only a few seconds to read through them as he received so many.
 He is chiefly remembered for moving the capital north from Nanjing north to Beijing where he built the famous Forbidden City as the new Imperial administrative center.
 The city of Beijing was laid out symmetrically with nine gates partly on the foundations of the Mongol Dadu capital city.
 The move north brought the Chinese power base close to Mongolia, which was then the great threat to China.
-It was a prosperous period for most of his subjects and the empire extended to Korea; Vietnam and Manchuria.
+It was a prosperous period for most of his subjects and the empire extended to Korea, Vietnam and Manchuria.
 Zheng He explored the oceans and extended Chinese influence to Arabia and Africa.
-Chinese international power reached its zenith.
+It was during his reign that Chinese international power reached its zenith.
 Yongle also cultivated the arts and sciences.
 There was a large increase in the number of printed books, particularly Buddhist scriptures.
 The Civil service examination system was refined ensuring that appointments were made on scholastic merit rather than patronage.
 He instigated the most ambitious academic project ever - the writing of the 11,095 volume encyclopedia of all known knowledge the Yǒng lè dà diǎn which was carried out by top scholars of the Hanlin Academy.
-The Grand Canal was re-routed so that grain (mainly rice) could be transported directly north to the new capital of Beijing.
 Imperial edicts promoted the cultivation over large areas of the 'new' crop of cotton brought in from the Americas.
-However Yongle's ambitious projects eventually brought the tax system to breaking point, the peasants were impoverished.
+However Yongle's ambitious projects eventually brought the tax system to breaking point as it impoverished the peasants .
 He is remembered as the strongest Ming ruler after his father Hongwu.

 Zheng He [1371 - 1433] or Cheng Ho WG